manpreet2000/Medical-AI/models/riskmodel/README.md

 ## Train your own model*
 * For traning you need to run `train.py` in src directory.
 * if want to change epochs, data directory, random seed, learning rate, etc change it from `config.py`.

+> Note :
+> *:- This project purely utilize pytorch, it would be appriciated to use pytorch only.